-You can find a list of our currently funded projects on ANA's award recipient website.
+You can find a list of currently funded projects on ANA's recipient website, but this list is only a limited selection of the kinds of programs we are interested in funding.

 Successful applications vary widely.
 As you consider whether your project may be a good fit for this opportunity, we encourage you to interpret our program's goals broadly.
 To learn more about the Program Areas of Interest for this NOFO, see ANA's Program Areas page.